 The Awamori Zuisen Distillery

-The Awamori Zuisen Distillery is one of the most visited Okinawan breweries partly due to the fact that they are conveniently situated right next door to the very famous Shuri Castle.
-They have been in business since 1887 and produce a wide variety of beverages which includes the famous Blue Dragon Awamori.
-Free tours are available and so is sampling their products – and maybe purchase your favorite brand of Zuisen Distillery awamori too while you are there.
+The Awamori Zuisen Distillery is one of the most visited Okinawan breweries partly because they are conveniently situated right next door to the very famous Shuri Castle.
+They have been in business since 1887 and produce a wide variety of beverages, which includes the famous Blue Dragon Awamori.
+Free tours are available, and so is sampling their products – and maybe purchase your favorite brand of Zuisen Distillery awamori too while you are there.

 |Website||http://www.zuisen.co.jp/e/index.html (Japanese version only).|